 Pre-requisite to take the Emergency Medical Responder Bridging course:

-Successful completion of the Canadian Red Cross First Responder to Emergency Medical Responder Upgrade Course is based on 100% attendance, completion of two practical scenarios (one medical and one trauma), and an 80% or better mark on a knowledge examination.
+Successful completion of the Canadian Red Cross First Responder to Emergency Medical Responder Upgrade Course is based on 100% attendance, completion of two practical scenarios (one medical and one trauma), and a 75% or better mark on a knowledge examination.

-Upon successful completion of the Canadian Red Cross EMR Bridging course you will receive Canadian Red Cross certification in Emergency Medical Responder, CPR-HCP, and AED.
-These certifications are valid for 3 years, and are nationally recognized.
+Upon successful completion of the Canadian Red Cross EMR Bridging course you will receive certification in Emergency Medical Responder, including BLS CPR certification.
+These qualifications are valid for 3 years, and are nationally recognized.

 In order to practice professionally as an EMR in the 911 System you must obtain EMR certification, and then successfully examine and obtain a license to practice at that level from the provincial body that governs pre-hospital care in your province.
 In British Columbia this body is the Emergency Medical Assistant’s Licensing Board (the EMALB).